Benefits Administration Manual - Long Term Disability

 Unless the employee has a disability preventing him/her from participation, the plan prepares employees to return to work, when approved by The Standard and may pay for return to work expenses they incur, such as job search, training and education expenses.

-A monthly adjustment to work earnings for child care expenses may be allowed when determining deductible income, if the expense is necessary to enable an employee's return to work.
-This adjustment is for up top to $250 per month for each eligible child during the first 24 months of benefit payments, up to a total of $500 for all children.
+A monthly adjustment to work earnings for family care expenses may be allowed when determining deductible income, if the expense is necessary to enable an employee's return to work.
+This adjustment is for up to $250 per month for each eligible family member during the first 24 months of benefit payments, but not to exceed a total of $500 for all Family Members.

 Tax-Free Benefit Payments